 I’m a fan of Ramsey, but something nagged me about the clip and its apparent popularity among my social media networks.
 One thing the video didn’t correct was the perception that Native Americans are largely “extinct” (a problematic, colonial designation that continues to be used on Indigenous peoples, despite it being more applicable to plants and non-human animals).
 Ramsey notes that Thanksgiving became popular in the 19th century after “we fought and killed all the Native Americans.”
 It stuck with me, that line: “We fought and killed all the Native Americans.”

-This Thanksgiving, in the aftermath of the election of Donald Trump, you may have a lot of uncomfortable but urgent things to talk about at your family dinner tables, including misogyny, sexual violence against women, white supremacy and rage, anti-Blackness, xenophobia and empire.
+This Thanksgiving, in the midst of the Donald Trump era, you may have a lot of uncomfortable but urgent things to talk about at your family dinner tables, including misogyny, sexual violence against women, white supremacy and rage, anti-Blackness, xenophobia and empire.
 In a significant sense, all of those structural violences are bound up with settler colonialism in the United States.

 Settler colonialism is the social, political and economic system that Europeans brought with them to this continent that turns land into profit, dispossessing Native peoples from the land through forced removals, military massacres, genocide, sterilization and forced assimilation (among other tactics).
 Indigenous people have long recognized that this is an ongoing process, not one discretely contained within a historical period.